Techieflo/chatapp/README.md

-# An Online community app with flutter
+# ClosaMeet

-A new Flutter project.
+An Online community application with flutter

 ## Getting Started